easymetahub/emh-exist-glossary/README.md

 ## Basic installation and getting started is here:

+Download version 5 of eXist-db following the instructions here:
 [http://exist-db.org/exist/apps/doc/basic-installation](http://exist-db.org/exist/apps/doc/basic-installation)

+Version 5 of eXist-db is required for the faceting feature.

 The initial view when you open your browser to [http://localhost:8080](http://localhost:8080) is: